Trkun/fryz.github.io/page/resume.md

 - Exhibited great attention to detail by organizing all the outcome data and successfully holding the final presentation myself, demonstrating outstanding speech skills.

-**Vertical Load Support Beam Design,** *MECH 3502 Stress Analysis & Design* **Oct 2021 – Dec 2021**
+**Food Ordering Website Design,** *COMP 3020 Human-computer Interaction I* **Sept 2023 – Dec 2023**
 - https://github.com/Trkun/COMP-3020

-- The project aims to design a beam to support two vertical loads under an electric fence with the least material and the maximum deflection of two points where apply the vertical load will be less than 1.0 mm.

-- Analyzed the given data and calculated the ideal thickness of the beam to satisfy the maximum deflection strengthened the data analytical skills.

-- Determined the shape of the beam to save the material, which is an I-shape beam which can use the least material and bear the largest stress.

-- Calculated the ideal dimensions of the beam and used SolidWorks to simulate the stress process.
+- The project aims to design a functional website prototype that supports user interaction.

+- Analyzed how users will interact with our website and given out applicable error handling.

 # Work Experience